 - Broken and fractured bones

 - Back injury

 If you have suffered one of these injuries or another type of injury, you should speak to a Chicago truck accident attorney as soon as possible.

 In an override accident, the front end of an 18-wheeler runs over anything in its path.

 There is a range of causes that result in an override accident, the most common including:

 - Truck driver fatigue and unrealistic driving schedules

-- Reckless or erratic driving behavior (such as failure to yield, speeding and improper lane change)
+- Reckless or erratic driving behavior (such as failure to yield, speeding, and improper lane change)

 Underride truck accidents take place when a passenger vehicle collides into a truck and then continues traveling underneath the truck.
-When this happens, the roof of the passenger vehicle is ripped off or crushed, and victims in the passenger vehicle can suffer severe head trauma, spinal cord injuries or even decapitation.
+When this happens, the roof of the passenger vehicle is ripped off or crushed, and victims in the passenger vehicle can suffer severe head trauma, spinal cord injuries, or decapitation.